Gaps and misconceptions in Plant genetic engineering in the context of Cardamine floral dip method

 Those seeds which will germinate in Kanamycin solution will consider as transformed seeds and rests are non-transformed seeds.

-In this process, we just use detergent to loosen up the cell As the cell membranes are loosened up the desired gene will incorporated to genome of plant .Please do comment @Rechel_tirkey @KiranyadavR @Shraddha276 @Arunan @Chitralekha &others
+In this process, we just use detergent to loosen up the cell As the cell membranes are loosened up the desired gene will incorporated to genome of plant .Please do comment @Rechel_tirkey @KiranKalakotiR @Shraddha276 @Arunan @Chitralekha &others

 4 Likes